RobinsonZ/cluck/Spec Sheet.md

 The backend stores data by connecting to a [MongoDB](https://www.mongodb.com/) instance through [Spring Data MongoDB](https://projects.spring.io/spring-data-mongodb/).
 As such, with proper configuration, it can connect to a local instance (default), a remote instance over TCP, or a cloud-based solution via MongoDB Atlas.
 (Consult the Spring docs for details.)

+The name of the database used is set during configuration.

 ### Schema

+#### User Info

-The name of the database used is set during configuration; within that database, the backend stores all relevant data in a collection named `users`.
+User info is stored in a collection called `users`.

 Each user document contains the following fields: